jdmota/java-typestate-checker/README.md

 - [ ] Inheritance?
 Protocols in interfaces?
     - What if a class has a protocol, and implements an interface with a protocol as well?
     - Test if a protocol is a subtype of other protocol?
 How so?
     - What happens if we cast an object with protocol to `Object`?
-And back to its original class?
+How to ensure its completeness?
+And casting back to its original class?
     - Disallow casting of ended, moved, null...
 - [ ] Memory leak detector
     - Make sure collections do not hold onto "ended" objects for too long
     - Warn if an object may be dropped (i.e. is in a state with `drop: end`) but it is being held onto